drduh/PC-Engines-APU-Router-Guide/README.md

 console=ttyS0,115200n8
 ```

-> [!NOTE]
-> If arrow keys do not work in GRUB, try using Emacs key bindings to navigate the text field:
+If arrow keys do not work in GRUB, try using Emacs key bindings to navigate the text field:

 * `Control-B` to move left
 * `Control-F` to move right
 * `Control-P` to move up
 * `Control-N` to move down

-Press `Control-X` to continue booting and you should see console output.
+Press `Control-X` to continue booting and console output should appear.

-> [!NOTE]
+> [!TIP]
 > If you see `Alert! /dev/sdX1 does not exist dropping to shell` and reach an initramfs prompt, reboot and edit the `quiet` line to point to `/dev/sda1` or correct partition.

 # First login